azharlabs/papert-code/docs/development/deployment.md

   # Link the local cli package to your global node_modules
   npm link packages/cli

-  # Now you can run your local version using the `qwen` command
+  # Now you can run your local version using the `papert` command
-  qwen
+  papert
   ```

 ---